Ruqaiya Hasan: Contributions to linguistics

 Hasan worked in her career of more than 50 years in linguistics around a number of central concerns, but all have set out from a basic conviction concerning the "continuity from the living of life right down to the morpheme".

 Her early PhD research began a long interest in language and verbal art.
 In the 1960s she worked at the Sociolinguistic Research Centre with Basil Bernstein, on issues concerning the relation of language and the distribution of forms of consciousness.
 This engagement spawned both her later work on semantic variation, and provided the impetus and data for her early studies of what underpins text unity—in her terms, texture and text structure. in 1976, with MAK Halliday she published what remains the most comprehensive analysis of cohesion in English.
 In their further co-authored book, Language Context and Text: Aspects of Language in a Social-Semiotic Perspective, Hasan set out the interrelationships of texture and text structure (i.e. her notion of "generic structure potential", or "GSP").

-In all of these endeavours, language as a social semiotic (following the account of language developed by MAK Halliday over many years) served as the point of departure.

-The specific type of connection she saw between language and social context has meant that her work has been concerned with many important problems in linguistics, such as the relations between language and culture, language and social class, language and learning (see Collected Works below).
-A distinguishing feature of her contributions is her work on many of these larger questions at the same time as attending to matters of detailed linguistic description.

 She divided linguistic theories into two categories: "externalist" and "internalist".
 She applied the term "externalist" to those theories where language is assigned a "subsidiary role" in the creation of meaning.
 In such theories, language plays no role in bringing about the existence of the thing to be understood or expressed.
 In the externalist approach, "language is reduced to a name device: it becomes a set of 'names' that label pre-existing things, properties, events, actions, and so on.
 It is a condition of naming that the phenomena should exist and be recognisable as having specific identities quite independent of the 'names' that the speakers of the language choose to give them."
 She urged linguists to abandon the externalist view, arguing instead for a linguistic model "that is capable of doing two seemingly disparate things at once: first, we need to show that meanings are the very artefact of language and so are internal to it; and secondly, that these linguistically created meanings nonetheless pertain to our experience of the world around us and inside us".